vuejs/awesome-vue/README.md

  - [vue-responsive-image](https://github.com/HCESrl/vue-responsive-image) - A Vue component that lets you quickly create responsive image tags with an optimal number of image sources for all devices.
  - [vue-highlight-text](https://github.com/TonPC64/vue-highlight-text) - Vue component for highlight multiple istances of a word
  - [vue-cast-props](https://github.com/anteriovieira/vue-cast-props) - Provides a convenient way of converting props to common data types.
+ - [vue2-heropatterns](https://github.com/JustSteveKing/vue2-heropatterns) - A Vue2 implementation allowing you to add the popular Hero Patterns onto any Div

 ### Tabs

  - [vue-tabs](https://github.com/cristijora/vue-tabs) - Simple tabs and pills.